yihui/formatR/README.md

 ## Pre-commit Hook

 formatR is available as a pre-commit hook.
+Note that, to use this, `formatR` and `docopt` must be installed in the system R library; the hook does not install anything itself.

 The following arguments are available:

 ```
 Options: